ckd4/Web-API-ASP.NET/README.md

 -change the price of goods.

-# Also there is scheme of logic layers of application w/ N-tier architecture
+# Also there is a scheme of logic layers of application w/ N-tier architecture

 ![Diagram](https://github.com/ckd4/Web-API-ASP.NET/blob/main/misc/diagram.png?raw=true)